nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 #### 3.1.1 Toolkit access to security servers

-To be able to use toolkit for configuring security server, one of the following access combinations is needed:
+To be able to use the toolkit for configuring security server(s), one of the following access combinations is needed:

 1. Access to REST API of configured security server + existing API key.